nicolastarzia/Powershell/Powershell/README.md

 Copiar as ultimas versoes dos arquivos do SysInternals para a minha maquina

 # DownloadJornalConsumidorSJC.ps1
-Efetuar download do Jornal do Consumidor de SJC, controlando através do arquivo versao.txt
+Efetuar download do Jornal do Consumidor de SJC, controlando através do arquivo versao.txt, e adiciona automaticamente no EVERNOTE